Applying for a patent

 It remains to be seen how the new rules will be implemented and in which way the new practice will change the landscape of patent litigation.
 According to current practice, patent owners may directly file a preliminary or main proceeding action against the patent infringer.
 However, patent owners usually send a warning letter to the infringer before initiating court proceedings.
 Greek patent infringers often cease infringement when they receive a strong warning letter.

 How easy is it for defendants to delay proceedings and how can plaintiffs prevent them from doing so?

-As no pre-trial proceedings exist in Greece, defendants have no means to delay the filing of court actions.
-However, certain aspects of the Greek judicial system previously allowed defendants to cause significant delays to infringement proceedings.
+As no pre-trial proceedings existed in Greece until now, defendants had no means to delay the filing of court actions.
+However, the newly introduced compulsory mediation will bring changes in this respect.
+Certain aspects of the Greek judicial system previously allowed defendants to cause significant delays to infringement proceedings.
 Court hearings were often scheduled up to a year after the action was filed and postponed ex officio.
 Moreover, defendants had several options to delay proceedings further.
 For example, the courts routinely granted a defendant’s first request for a postponement.
 It was thus generally agreed that efforts were needed to expedite court proceedings.
-With the introduction of the new Civil Proceeding Rules, which came into force on January 1 2016, a defendant’s opportunity to postpone proceedings has been significantly limited.
+With the introduction of the Civil Proceeding Rules, which came into force on January 1 2016, a defendant’s opportunity to postpone proceedings has been significantly limited.
 Nevertheless – especially due to the backlog of pending cases –significant delays are still possible.
 Further, there is still a concern that the potential appointment of technical court experts might cause delays in excess of 18 months.
 As such, patent owners should initiate preliminary proceedings so that the court can impose a cease and desist order on the defendant until a binding decision in the main proceeding has been issued.